jeetelongname/jeetelongname.github.io/blog-hugo/content/posts/why-i-have-not-written.md

 something that keeps me learning. this will take time, time I am willing to spend if it means I can write more about the things I actually care about.

-## Conclusion

-This was less something useful and more a stream of consciousness that i wanted to get out, a half hastily made autopsy of the dead corps that was is my blogging aspiration. but maybe there is some poor sod out there that uses this and sees a way out of there runt.
-A man can dream any way.